JELDO1/create-apollo-app/README.md

 ```

 You'll work with the files located in `packages/mobile/src/`, `packages/server/src`, and `packages/web/src/` when working
-on your Apollo project.
+on your JELDO MONEY project.
 In those directories, you can view the default project files, which you may freely change or
 delete.

 ## License

-Copyright © 2018 [SysGears Limited].
+ © 2025[SysGears Limited].
 This source code is licensed under the [MIT] license.

 [MIT]: LICENSE
 [SysGears Limited]: http://sysgears.com